PawseySC/hpc-container-training/_episodes/22-build-docker.md

 > > LABEL description="This text illustrates \
 > > that label-values can span multiple lines."
 > > LABEL this.show-how-complex.a.key.can.be="foo"
+> > # Typically containers do not provide extensive metadata but this is poor
+> > # practice.
+Try adding labels that could be useful such as tags
+> > LABEL tags="ubuntu/18.04, mpich/3.1.4, osu/5.4.2"
 > >
 > > # Install package dependencies
 > > # note here the inclusion of apt-get clean all and rm -rf